*Currently scheduling work about 2 months in advance*

-I live with my wife and kids in rural central Minnesota -- though to my shock, four of our seven kids are now grown and out of the house.
+I live with my wife and kids in rural central Minnesota -- though to my shock, five of our seven kids are now grown and out of the house.
 I love spaghetti carbonara, crepes with Nutella, and Bruce Springsteen.
-(I could talk with you for hours about the music of Bruce Springsteen.)
+(Could talk with you for hours about the music of Bruce Springsteen.)
 I'm inspired by Dorothy Day and Oscar Romero.

 What are you working on?
 I'd love to help you make your project shine!